purcell/ns-auto-titlebar/README.md

 ns-auto-titlebar.el
 ===================

+Recent builds of Emacs (27, 26?) support transparent titlebars via the `ns-transparent-titlebar` and `ns-appearance` frame properties.
+The latter indicates whether the titlebar background is considered `dark` or `light`, and it is not set automatically by Emacs.
+However, the text colour is always taken from the current theme, which can lead to unreadable titlebar text if `ns-appearance` is not set correctly.

-Provides a global minor mode, `ns-auto-titlebar-mode` which - when enabled - keeps the "ns-appearance" frame parameter correctly set in GUI frames so that it matches the currently-enabled theme, whether it is light or dark.
+This Emacs package provides a global minor mode, `ns-auto-titlebar-mode` which - when enabled - keeps the "ns-appearance" frame parameter correctly set in GUI frames so that it matches the currently-enabled theme, whether it is light or dark.

 Installation
 =============